-It's not that heavy and it has standard IEC/HP power, RCA input and 3/4" banana output connections, so it's easy to commute it between locations in your home.
+The amplifier isn't that heavy and has standard IEC/HP power, RCA input and 3/4" banana output connections, so it's easy to commute it between locations in your home.
 I carry mine back and forth between my desktop during the day and living room at night; it's easy to plug it in at each location.

 The speaker impedance selector is a switch, which I prefer to multiple posts because it means that my standard 3/4" MDP banana plugs work regardless of the setting.
 With other amps, I'm always on the wrong tap so I can't use standard connectors as I always can with this amp.

 The whole point of this amplifier is musical enjoyment, and it does this in spades.
 I plug it in, and I can't tear myself away from its mellifluous sound for hours and hours and hours.
 Its clean, liquid sound just won't let me turn it off.
 In stark contrast to the dry, boring sound from professional monitoring equipment, the euphonic colorations added by tube power amps make everything sound smooth, sweet and spectacular.
 The whole point of tube amps is making music sound even better than it was recorded, which this gem does very well.

 Unless otherwise noted, all specifications are with 6L6GC at 8Ω in Ultra Linear mode.